tokenami/tokenami/README.md

 #### Create aliases

-The configuration expects the name of your new alias followed by an array of properties they map to.
+The configuration expects the name of your new alias followed by an array of properties it maps to.

 ```ts
 module.exports = createConfig({